-Throughout the year students are urged to use the resources of the Office for conducting job searches.
-NISET sponsors a number of virtual Job Fairs and virtual campus recruitment visits each year.
+Throughout the year students are urged to use the resources of NISET for conducting job searches.
+NISET sponsors several virtual Job Fairs and virtual campus recruitment visits each year.
 It maintains an extensive list of internship possibilities.
 In addition, students can obtain assistance in writing resumes and in conducting interviews.